Fellow Since 2009

-This profile was prepared when Sunit Shrestha was elected to the Ashoka Fellowship in 2009.
+This description of Sunit Shrestha's work was prepared when Sunit Shrestha was elected to the Ashoka Fellowship in 2009.

 The New Idea